Editable Photoshop Sharpening

 One thing to mention is that your PSD file will be quite big, even just using two layers.
 I started out with a 3.5Mb photograph, but ended up with a 55Mb PSD file!
 I got this down to 46.2Mb by switching off the option in Photoshop's Saving Files preference to "Maximize backwards compatibility in Photoshop format".
 That saves a lot of bytes, so is a useful tip to know anyway.

-Unsharp Mask High Pass High Pass layer
+Unsharp Mask High Pass High Pass Layer

 I then realised you could also use the Unsharp Mask on a duplicated layer, and cut out the bits you didn't want sharpening in the same way as above.
 The original layer underneath would then show through unsharpened.
 I'm not sure yet which method is better, but the High Pass filter certainly offers a lot of potential.